The Nippon Foundation MEGURI2040 Fully Autonomous Ship ProgramAiming to implement fully autonomous navigation to support the ocean of the future

 Project overview and development status

-A fully autonomous navigation system is being developed for an amphibious vessel at Yanba Dam in Gunma Prefecture.
-Building on autonomous driving for an automobile, this will enable fully autonomous navigation on water.
-Local 5G infrastructure is being used for telecommunications to develop a land-based monitoring and operation system as well.
+A fully autonomous navigation system was developed for an amphibious vessel at Yanba Dam in Gunma Prefecture.
+Building on autonomous driving for an automobile, this enabled fully autonomous navigation on water.
+Local 5G infrastructure was used for telecommunications to develop a land-based monitoring and operation system as well.

 Photo